jpmorganchase/salt-ds/.changeset/fuzzy-clouds-fail.md

 "@jpmorganchase/uitk-grid": patch
 ---

-Grid docs
+Improve Grid documentation
-Stories refactoring
+Minor CSS cleanup
-Minor css cleanup
+Fix scrolling on the Grid also scrolling the page